Why Is My Newborn Crying When Feeding & How to Calm

 3. Arching the back during or after a feed

-A newborn’s digestive system is still developing.
+A newborn’s understanding of the world is still developing.
 Sensations of gas or fullness that an older child wouldn’t notice can be perceived as alarming or painful by a newborn.

 • Food intolerance or allergy:

-An allergy, particularly to cow’s milk protein in formula or passed through breast milk, can cause digestive upset.
+An allergy, particularly a cow’s milk protein allergy, can cause digestive upset.

 2